Adam Griffith: Coaching career

 In 2011 Adam immediately moved into coaching, first as the bowling coach for the Western Warriors, working under Mickey Arthur.
 When Arthur was appointed the coach of Australia, Griffith was promoted to the role of Western Australia's assistant coach.

 Griffith was named the Australian bowling coach on 15 April 2016.
 After working with Justin Langer at the Western Warriors and Perth Scorchers, he was chosen after Craig McDermott stepped down after the World 20.

 On 27 April 2017 Griffith was appointed head coach of Tasmania.

+He is currently serving as the fast bowling coach of Royal Challengers Banglore cricket team in IPL from 2020.